Thinking of solo travel but not sure where to start? START HERE!

 Or you can visit each side in a day, spending the night in-between.
 Doesn't matter.
 It's all gorgeous.

-Please don't forget your travel insurance!
-I used World Nomads for years but they only cover you until you're 66 (70 in some countries).
+Please don’t forget your travel insurance!
+Women on the Road recommends World Nomads if you’re under 66 (70 in some countries).
 If that birthday has come and gone, click here for travel insurance recommendations that cover you at any age.